SorkinType/Merriweather/README.md

 There is also [Merriweather Sans](https://fonts.google.com/specimen/Merriweather+Sans), a sans-serif version which closely harmonizes with the weights and styles of this serif family.

+Variable Font versions of this family are now in beta ( being tested ).

 Merriweather is actively developed and is improved upon periodically.
 For more information and to stay updated, see Eben Sorkin's blog and Flickr, and follow the Merriweather Twitter microblog: